Your data layers are ready to be combined into your final map.

 decide it would be better to have the hillshade in grayscale instead of color.

 layer in grayscale.
-(Hint: using 0:100/100
+(Hint: using 0:100/100 for the level argument to

-should give you a nice contrast).
+gray should give you a nice contrast).

-Add the Oklahoma climate divisions to the map using the rainbow
+Add the Oklahoma climate divisions to the map using the rainbow function

-.
+and the col argument to plot.
 Be sure to specify the proper number of

-colors to correspond to the number of climate divisions when you call rainbow
+colors to correspond to the number of climate divisions when you call rainbow.

 You realize that in order to see the elevation you will need to increase the